 Who: Kirby Atwell, Frankfort, Illinois

-My Career About-Face: I went to the West Point Military Academy out of high school, and after graduating, I became a second lieutenant in the U.S. Army.
+My Career Switch: I went to the West Point Military Academy out of high school, and after graduating, I became a second lieutenant in the U.S. Army.

 I spent six years in active duty, eventually becoming a captain and commander of a homeland defense site in Shariki, Japan.

-I always loved the idea of serving, but I noticed that promotions occurred at generally the same rate.
-I saw superstars promoted at the same time as peers who did the minimum to get by — which killed the motivation of the ambitious people.
+I always loved the idea of serving, but I noticed superstars getting promoted at the same time as peers who did the minimum to get by — which killed the motivation of the ambitious people.

-It was a huge adjustment, and at times I doubted my decision to take this plunge.
+It was a huge adjustment, and at times I doubted my decision.
 But because I had gone all in with both my time and money, there was no turning back — which, fortunately, forced me to stick it out.

 With two partners I started a business, iCandyHomes, which buys distressed properties to rehab and sell.
-In three years, we’ve grown our team to 20 people and are rehabbing about 26 homes — but our goal is to grow the company much further.
+We've grown our team to 20 people and are rehabbing about 26 homes — but our goal is to grow the company much further.

 I also wasn't prepared for the timeline required to start making money — my first deal took nine months to complete.